ElonLau/AUS_Eli_Liu/reminder.md

 OVERVIEW

-pom.xml: Includes mysql-connector-java and junit dependencies DDL.sql: create the table 'robot' and insert the response statements there.
-The responses can grow organically over time
+pom.xml: Includes mysql-connector-java and junit dependencies<br />
+DDL.sql: create the table 'robot' and insert the response statements there.
+The responses can grow organically over time<br />

 Entity class:
   Constants.java: Includes all the final Strings such as MySQL connection credentials